 Last month I traveled to New York City to attend the amazing Social Good Summit.
-The conference was held at the 92Y which hosted three days of intense and enlightening discussions from noon to 6pm with 15 minute rotations of panels of those spreading the word on how we, as global citizens can make a mark for change on a myriad of issues.
-This experience made a lasting impression which I will share more about on my other site Mom Got Blog.
+The conference was held at the 92Y which hosted three days of intense and enlightening discussions from noon to 6 pm with 15-minute rotations of panels of those spreading the word on how we, as global citizens can make a mark for change on a myriad of issues.
+This experience made a lasting impression which I will share more about.

 The conference began on a Sunday and after a few hours of listening to panels, my friend Nicole and I needed to stretch our legs and allow our minds to absorb all the information shared.
 We then realized that we had not eaten breakfast before our travels into the city and needed to have a substantial meal before returning to the summit for the rest of the day.
 It was a glorious day, so we decided to cross the street and see what was available within the block.

 We did not have to travel far before reaching a red awning with the name Lex.
-We perused the menu posted outside and liked the open air café window overlooking the sidewalk.
+We perused the menu posted outside and liked the open-air café window overlooking the sidewalk.
 We ducked in and grabbed a table near the window to enjoy a little people watching.
 We opted to enjoy the fixed brunch menu and let me tell you, it was worth every single penny.
-For $25.00, we had the choice of an appetizer, main course, dessert and cocktail and the best part- the choices were not stingy in the least.
-We decided to each place an order and share .
+For $25.00, we had the choice of an appetizer, main course, dessert and cocktail, and the best part- the choices were not stingy in the least.
+We decided to each place an order and share it.